amyodov/python-diago/README.md

 ## USAGE

-Diago is a Python program (called “`go.py`”, but, for your convenience, you are highly suggested to make a symbolic link "go" referring to it, if it is not done already by the maintainer of this package; the following description assumes that it is done already, and the tool can be executed by “`go`” command).
+Diago is a Python program (called “`diago`”, but, for your convenience, you are highly suggested to make an alias like `g` referring to it, if it is not done already by the maintainer of this package; the following description assumes that it is done already, and the tool can be executed by “`diago`” command).
-It may be called with or without command line options; calling the tool by just “`go`” displays a menu in your console, and the “default” menu is generated, upon the configuration file “`~/.gorc`” (“`.gorc`” file in your home directory).
+It may be called with or without command line options; calling the tool by just “`diago`” displays a menu in your console, and the “default” menu is generated, upon the configuration file “`~/diago/config`”.
 Additional options let you decide whether a console menu or graphical menu is generated, select the file which stores the structure of your menu, and even automatically browse into deeper level of generated menu.

+## HISTORY

+This tool appeared due after the experience of using a great SecureCRT terminal in Windows, and the lack of the tools that would allow to create a simple “menu to remotely log in” in Linux.
+Initially (in 2007) it has been called just “`go`” (as in, “you can go anywhere with this tool”), but then renamed to “`diago`” in 2009, after the appearance of Go programming language which used the `go` binary extensively for its own purposes.

+In practice, making an alias to just `g` is even better than `go`.

 ## OPTIONS